Helping the Helper: Supporting Peer Counselors via AI-Empowered Practice and Feedback: The Design of CARE

 \subsubsection{Step 1: Predicting the Most Suitable Counseling Strategy}

-Prior research shows that large pretrained language models ~ \cite{BERT,roberta} demonstrate state-of-the-art performances on a large set of language-based downstream classification tasks ~\cite{glue}.
-Thus, we use one of the most widely used pretrained language models Bidirectional Encoder Representations from Transformers (BERT)~\cite{BERT} to predict the most appropriate counseling strategy that a counselor should use in response to the utterance from the support seeker.
+We use one of the most popular pre-trained language models---Bidirectional Encoder Representations from Transformers (BERT)~\cite{BERT}, to predict the appropriate counseling strategy that a counselor should use in response to the utterance from the support seeker.
+We do not use closed-source API-based models like ChatGPT, given that such uses might raise concerns over data security and confidentiality and violate our data use agreement.
+Moreover, supervised fine-tuned models (like BERT) show state-of-the-art performance compared to in-context learning methods for most classification tasks in social domains \citep{ziems2023can}.
 Mathematically, we frame it as a multi-label classification task: given the current conversation between a support seeker and a peer counselor, and a set of possible counseling strategies, identify a set of strategies that are most suitable for the given context.
-Practically, we will first use our automated models of identifying MI strategies mentioned in Section \ref{MI}, to identify (i.e., label) the strategies used in counselors' responses across all conversations.
-Then, we treat pairs of contexts and counselors' responses identified as utilizing a certain set of strategies as positive instances of those strategies and that are \emph{not} labeled with them as negative instances.
+Practically, we first use our automated models of identifying MI strategies mentioned in Section \ref{MI}, to identify (i.e., label) the strategies used in counselors' responses across all conversations.
+Then, we convert this newly labeled data into a classification task of predicting the strategies in a counselor's response given a seeker's message (context).

 During the implementation stage, we transform this multi-label classification task into eight binary classification tasks, following the binary relevance paradigm for multi-label classification.
 We used the most recent five messages as the context for the current conversation, as suggested by prior work \cite{shah2022modeling}.
 To deal with any class imbalance issue, we used downsampling by sampling the negative class size to be the same as the positive automatic annotations.
 The final classifiers are built by fine-tuning a pre-trained \texttt{BERT-base-uncased} checkpoint from Hugging Face \cite{HuggingFace} on 7C-HQ.
 The results are reported on 7C-MI, the human-annotated instances from \cite{shah2022modeling} as the test set.
 We show the number of instances, model accuracy, and the F1 scores in Table \ref{tab:auto-label}.
 We found that our machine learning classifiers performed reasonably well, with an overall F1 score larger than 0.705.
 Given these reasonable predictions of the most appropriate counseling strategies, we then can move forward with the detailed feedback generation.